metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 D'Andre Swift and the Lions ground game may be one of the surprise stories of the season.

+Ben Johnson seems to have incorporated quite a few crossing routes in the playbook, to Jared Goff's benefit.
+Goff loves throwing those crossers.

 ***

 ## Dolphins @ Ravens